geoffheatley/SoleraMarket/README.md

 - Universal Application for iOS7+

-SoleraMarket is a concise little demo supermarket app for connecting to JSONRates API and converting between currencies on the fly.
+SoleraMarket is a concise little demo supermarket app for connecting to JSONRates API and converting between currencies.

 Shop til you drop as long as you like Eggs, Peas, Milk and Beans.

 ## Device Testing